Skip to Content

 Does xTool M1 have air assist?

-Air Assist is essentially a piece that assists the engraving and cutting processes by blowing air at a very high pressure.
+Air assist is essentially a piece that assists the engraving and cutting processes by blowing air at a very high pressure.
 While you’re engraving or cutting with the laser, the Air Assist is attached to the laser module and blows air in the direction of the laser beam.

 This helps to keep smoke and debris away from the engraving, cutting, and general project area.
 This smoke and debris can lead to burn marks—especially on wood.
 It can also yellow the wood.